-16 The Group has adopted a policy for the impairment testing process in line with the provisions of Organismo Italiano di Valutazione (OIV), 'The Group has adopted a policy for the impairment testing process in line with the provisions of Organismo Italiano di Valutazione (OIV), impairment test dell'avviamento in contesti di crisi finanziaria (Impairment test of goodwill during financial crises) of 14 June 2012, Principi Italiani di Valutazione (PIV, Italian Valutation Standards) published in 2015, Discussion Paper of 22 January 2019, Discussion Paper no. 0.1/2021 issued on 16 March 2021 by Organismo Italiano di Valutazione (O.I.V.)
-"L'uso di informazione finanziaria prospettica nella valutazione d'azienda" (Use of forward-looking financial information in company valutation), Discussion Paper no. 0.2/2021 issued on 16 March 2021 by Organismo Italiano di Valutazione (O.I.V.)
-"L'use Guida per l'Impairment Test dopo gli effetti della pandemia da Covid-19" (Guidelines for Impairment Tests after the effects of the Covid-19 pandemic), with suggestions published by ESMA, the guidelines of the joint document Bank of Italy, Consob, IVASS (document no.4 of 3 March 2010 and no.8 of 21 December 2018) and various Consob communications and warning notices.
+16 The Group has adopted a policy for the impairment testing process in line with the provisions of Organismo Italiano di Valutazione (OIV), Impairment test dell'avviamento in contesti di crisi finanziaria (Impairment test of goodwill during financial crises) of 14 June 2012, Principi Italiani di Valutazione (PIV, Italian Valuation Standards) published in 2015, Discussion Paper of 22 January 2019, Discussion Paper no. 01/2021 issued on 16 March 2021 by Organismo Italiano di Valutazione (O.I.V.)
+"Luso di informazione finanziaria prospettica nella valutazione d'azienda" (Use of forward-looking financial information in company valuation), Discussion Paper no. 02/2021 issued on 16 March 2021 by Organismo Italiano di Valutazione (O.I.V.)
+"Linee Guida per l'Impairment Test dopo gli effetti della pandemia da Covid-19" (Guidelines for Impairment Tests after the effects of the Covid-19 pandemic), with suggestions published by ESMA, the guidelines of the joint document Bark of Italy, Consob, IVASS (document no.4 of 3 March 2010 and no.8 of 21 December 2018) and various Consob communications and warning notices.

-At annual and interim reporting dates, if there is evidence of impairment the realizable value of the asset is estimated.
-17 The impairment is recognized in the profit and loss account as the difference between the carrying amount and the recoverable value of the asset concerned.
+At annual and interim reporting dates, if there is evidence of impairment the realizable value of the asset is estimated.17 The impairment is recognized in the profit and loss account as the difference between the carrying amount and the recoverable value of the asset concerned.